Yelp/elastalert/docs/source/ruletypes.rst

 ``victorops_routing_key``: VictorOps routing key to route the alert to.

-``victorops_message_type``: VictorOps field to specify serverity level.
+``victorops_message_type``: VictorOps field to specify severity level.
 Must be one of the following: INFO, WARNING, ACKNOWLEDGEMENT, CRITICAL, RECOVERY

 Optional: